 By Nancy Armitage

-This little cottage has been a mystery to me for quite sometime.
+This little Huntington cottage by the sea has been a mystery to me for quite sometime.
 I was told by the HEH Collections Curator, Dan Lewis, that Mr. Huntington owned a seaside cottage named “Clifton-at-the-Sea” down by Redondo Beach, CA. What I found out by a Southern California map: is Clifton-at-the-Sea was actually the community name.
-The 1000-house (each property a 1 acre ea.) community that Mr. Huntington & his partner, Mr. Walter Martin were trying to create.
+It became a 1000-house community (each property a 1 acre ea.) that Mr. Huntington & his partner, Mr. Walter Martin were trying to create.
+Remember that Mr. H. E. Huntington owned a railway to the Pacific Ocean.
+It was called Los Angeles -Redondo Beach Railway Co….
+It makes sense that Mr. Huntington want to create a beach front community & then a means of travel to get to Downtown Los Angeles.

 Between 1908-1911, the Huntington Mansion was being built on the San Marino Ranch.
-In May of 1910, Mr. H. E. Huntington (a single divorced man) moved into the mansion with a small household staff (Cook, chauffeur, Housekeeper, Night watchman, & a laundress.)
+But in May of 1910, Mr. H. E. Huntington (a single divorced man) moved into the mansion with a small household staff (Cook, chauffeur, Housekeeper, Night watchman, & a laundress.)

 Did Mr. Huntington ever stay at his seaside cottage at Clifton-by-the-Sea?
 I don’t know, he could have.
 When Southern California gets really hot in the summertime, going to the local beaches is quite a relief.
 Especially in July, August, & September.
 The beach/coastal areas are usually is 10-20 degrees cooler then inland properties.

-Looking at a Southern California map, Clifton-by-the-Sea (just called “Clifton” now on local map) was situated on the north cliffs of Palos Verdes Peninsula.
+Looking at a Southern California map, Clifton-by-the-Sea (just called “Clifton” now on local map).
+It is situated on the north cliffs of Palos Verdes Peninsula.
 The Huntington cottage was north of Rancho Palos Verdes & south of Redondo Beach.
 His Spanish Mission style cottage was at the corner of Esplanade & B street.
 Now part of Redondo Beach State Park.

 Titled “$10,000 Beach Residence” a newspaper article states.
 It went on “Henry E. Huntington has given orders to Hunt & Grey [famous architects -Myron Hunt who was also building the Huntington Mansion on the San Marino Ranch at the very same time] to prepare plans for a handsome beach residence to be erected on the corner of “B” street & the Esplanade at Cliffton-by-the-Sea, south of Redondo [Redondo Beach].
 The house is to be of the Spanish Mission style with plastered exterior & the red tile roofing.
 The Huntington residence will be followed by others of similar architectural beauty & arrangement.
 The cost will be about $10,000.00.”
 Document: LA Herald Newspaper article with no date (1909-1914)